Confused about Knowledge of Language and the Life in the UK test? So are we!

 I have completed my application, but I am not sure I have filled it in correctly.
 What can I do?

-Most local authorities provide a National Checking Service.
+Most local authorities provide a Nationality Checking Service.
 You can find the list of the ones that do on the Home Office website.

 Still confused?
 Ask a question below and perhaps another of our visitors can help you.
 But before you ask a new question do read the information above and the answers to questions other people have asked.
 Be aware that the rules and regulations can change at any time and immigration law is complex.
 So make sure you check with a qualified immigration adviser, national checking service or the Home Office.